-Scattered T-storms expected this afternoon, Highs in the lower 90s
+Scattered T-storms expected this afternoon, highs in the lower 90s

-We’re starting off the day with partly cloudy skies and temperatures in the mid-70s.
+This morning will start off with partly cloudy skies and temps in the mid-70s.

 Today will be partly cloudy with scattered T-storms this afternoon.
-Highs will be in the lower 90s.
+Highs will be in the low 90s.
 Temperatures will fall into the mid-80s this evening with lows in the mid-70s.

-There will be a better chance of rain tomorrow afternoon.
-Scattered T-storms will fire up during the afternoon hours.
-Highs will be in the lower 90s.

-Friday will be a little drier and slightly cooler.
-Skies will be partly cloudy with a few hit-or-miss showers in the afternoon.
-Highs will be in the lower 90s.

 Your weekend won’t be a washout, but scattered T-storms will be possible for both Saturday and Sunday.
 Highs will be in the lower 90s.